cyqsimon/what-the-port/README.md

 ## Install

-This tool is very new, so it hasn't been packaged anywhere yet.
+This tool is very new, so it hasn't been packaged in many places.

 If you would like to help package it, please do so and submit an issue/PR so we can list it here.

+### AUR

+`paru -S what-the-port`

 ### Build locally